 You may also find interpolation useful when you have zoomed in on a part of your image with a high zoom factor.

 The images above show that interpolation smooths out some of the "blockyness" of images with few pixels, or highly-zoomed images.
-However, this can be at the expense of making the images appear more blurred.
+However, this can be at the expense of making the images appear more blurred and slower to draw on screen.
+In practice, with a modern computer the time to draw the images on screen is normally negligible.

 Note: interpolation only affects the way the image appears on your computer screen.
 It does not affect the underlying pixel intensity values, image statistics etc.